Starting Your Business Plan Online for Free

 In many business plans the finances are a page stapled on at the end.
 But this seems a mistake, as finances are the lifeblood of a business.

 Your business deserves to be carefully planned, not just in terms of how you’re going to market and sell but in terms of sales projections and cash flow forecasts.
-Brixx is a financial forecasting app designed to help new businesses assess their financial futures, create professional charts and test business ideas.
+Brixx is a cash flow forecasting tool designed to help new businesses assess their financial futures, create professional charts and test business ideas.

-You can start a free Foundations plan now.
-Brixx aims to make financial planning accessible to all – building plans based on real business activities.
+You can start with a free trial now to see how accessible financial planning is in Brixx – building plans based on real business activities.

 3. Grab our guide to your first business plan online